| Accessories |

 - Light-Touch Joystick: The joystick on the OptimaX Joystick requires just 0.5 Newtons of force for movement, making it idea for users with strength and mobility limitations.
 Users who experience tremors or muscle spasms or who have more aggressive movements would generally benefit from the n-ABLER Joystick or the n-ABLER PRO Joystick, both of which offer features designed to improve access for users limited by these conditions.

 - Cursor Speed Control: The OptimaX Joystick permits users to cycle through 4 cursor speed settings.
-This lets them choose the speed with best serves their needs and is changeable at any time.
+This lets them choose the speed that best serves their needs and is changeable at any time.
 An audible alert indicates when the speed setting function is activated and deactivated.

 - Easy Action, Soft-Start Cursor Control: The joystick on the OptimaX Joystick provides users with resistance feedback sufficient to ensure that users cannot accidentally activate the cursor movement.
 Minor displacement of the joystick will move the cursor very slowly, with speed increasing to the maximum as the joystick is moved further off-centre.